 Fellowships to Enhance Diversity in Dental, Oral, and Craniofacial Research

-Belmaliz Cardona Rodriguez – NIDCR Postbac Intramural Program (2022-present)
+Belmaliz Cardona Rodriguez – NIDCR Director’s Postbac Fellow (2022-present)

 I graduated from the University of Puerto Rico, Mayagüez Campus with a bachelor's degree in Industrial Microbiology.
 As an undergraduate student I worked in an Extremophiles Lab (focused on Archaea’s) and in a Mycology Lab.
 These experiences have exposed me to various experimental techniques.
-My true research interest though is in the areas of the Oral Microbiome and Periodontal disease.
-To pursue these interests, I have joined the laboratory of Dr. Niki Moutsopoulos, at NIDCR as a Post-bac IRTA.
-I will be mentored by Dr. Tomoko Ikeuchi and contribute to projects relevant to understanding mechanisms of periodontitis using animal models.
-I’m really excited about this journey which I hope will lead me to pursue a DDS/PhD degree.
+My true research interests though, are in the areas of the Oral Microbiome and Periodontal disease.
+To pursue these interests, I have joined the laboratory of Dr. Niki Moutsopoulos at NIDCR as a postbac IRTA.
+I will be mentored by Dr. Tomoko Ikeuchi and will contribute to projects relevant to understanding mechanisms of periodontitis using animal models.
+I’m really excited about this journey, which I hope will lead me to pursue a D.D.S./Ph.D. degree.
 It's an honor to be part of this team of outstanding scientists.
 I'm looking forward to learning and growing at NIDCR.

 Kapsa Bengyella – NIDCR Director's Postbac Fellow (2020-2022)

-I am a post-bac fellow in the Somatosensation and Pain Unit of NIDCR and my project centers on the functional characterization of a specialized population of spinal neurons (the postsynaptic dorsal column neurons) that mediate touch and proprioception.
-There are instances when an individual's tactile sense can get disrupted and normal light touch can become a painful experience; for example, clothes rubbing against your skin when getting dressed.
-Our lab is working to decipher the neural circuits that modulate touch and pain with the hope of understanding more of how touch is modulated in the central nervous system.
+I am a postbac fellow in the Somatosensation and Pain Unit of NIDCR.
+My project centers on the functional characterization of a specialized population of spinal neurons (the postsynaptic dorsal column neurons) that mediate touch and proprioception.
+There are instances when an individual's tactile sense can get disrupted and normal light touch can become a painful experience; for example, clothes rubbing against the skin when getting dressed.
+Our lab is working to decipher the neural circuits that modulate touch and pain with the hope of understanding more about how touch is modulated in the central nervous system.
 Some of my daily tasks in the lab include performing stereotaxic surgeries to target and label these spinal neurons in the gracile nucleus of the mouse brain.
 I also perform standard immunohistochemical procedures as well as behavioral assays to assess pain hypersensitization in the mouse hindpaw.
-It is really rewarding to be involved in science in progress and I have learned a lot from the training at the institute and from my mentor, Dr. Liu.
+It is really rewarding to be involved in science in progress.
+I have learned a lot from the training at the institute and from my mentor, Dr. Liu.

 Amy-Claire Dauphin – NIDCR Director's Postbac Fellow (2020-2022)

-A recent summa cum laude graduate of Oakwood University, Amy-Claire Dauphin, a recipient of the NIDCR Postbaccalaureate Diversity Fellowship, is strengthening her research competencies at the National Institutes of Health (NIH) in the Lab of Dr. Kelly Ten Hagen.
-With a focus on O-linked glycosylation, she is aiding in the identification and characterization of known and unknown cell populations in the Drosophila larval salivary glands.
-Aiming to elucidate the role of O-glycosylation in development and disease, her contributions focus on the conceptualization of how large, highly-glycosylated proteins are synthesized, packaged and secreted in Drosophila larval salivary glands.
-She is excited to be here by virtue of funding from the NIDCR Fellowship and is eager to pursue an MD/PhD degree studying diseases, existing and emerging, on at-risk and neglected populations as the next step on her professional journey.
+I am a recent summa cum laude graduate of Oakwood University and recipient of the NIDCR Postbaccalaureate Diversity Fellowship.
+I work in the Lab of Dr. Kelly Ten Hagen where I am strengthening my research competencies by focusing on O-linked glycosylation.
+My duties include aiding in the identification and characterization of known and unknown cell populations in the Drosophila larval salivary glands.
+Aiming to elucidate the role of O-glycosylation in development and disease, my contributions focus on the conceptualization of how large, highly-glycosylated proteins are synthesized, packaged and secreted in Drosophila larval salivary glands.
+I'm excited to be at NIH as a result of funding from NIDCR, and I'm eager to pursue an M.D./Ph.D. degree studying diseases, existing and emerging, on at-risk and neglected populations as the next step in my professional journey.

 Makeda Berhane – NIDCR Director's Postbac Fellow (2020-2021)

-My name is Makeda Berhane and I am a current Postbac Fellow in the Molecular Biology of Bone and Teeth Section under Dr. Marian Young and Dr. Priyam Jani.
-Our lab’s research focus is to review previous studies that discuss Osteogenesis Imperfecta (OI) and Dentinogenesis Imperfecta (DGI), involving changes in collagen, tooth color and blood flow with aging process, and differences in tooth eruption, root completion, and dentin formation rate and structure.
+I am a current postbac fellow in the Molecular Biology of Bone and Teeth Section under Dr. Priyam Jani.
+Our lab’s research focus is to review previous studies that discuss Osteogenesis Imperfecta (OI) and Dentinogenesis Imperfecta (DGI) involving changes in collagen, tooth color, and blood flow with the aging process and differences in tooth eruption, root completion, and dentin formation rate and structure.
 Our research will aid clinicians to better diagnose patients with OI and DGI to ameliorate dental functions and improve overall quality of life.
 Following my fellowship, I will be matriculating as an incoming medical student at Tufts School of Medicine with plans of specializing in Pediatric Orthopedics.